 A Healthy Masculinity

-Randy: So what do you say about this notion of toxic masculinity?….
+Flood: So what do you say about this notion of toxic masculinity?
 What is your relationship with that term?

 You know, sadness is a really important emotion but we’re not allowed to experience that as men.
 If you get sad, you have to channel it into anger and rage.
 That’s the only appropriate, accepted response. … I think these boys see, they know it’s not healthy, they know it’s not right, they’re craving the permission to go be who they are.